Molly Sweeney: Production history

-Molly Sweeney received its first performance on August 9, 1994 at the Gate Theatre, Dublin.
+Molly Sweeney received its first performance on August 9, 1994, at the Gate Theatre, Dublin.
 It was directed by Friel and featured Catherine Byrne as Molly, Mark Lambert as Frank Sweeney, and T. P. McKenna as Mr. Rice.

 It received its American premiere in 1996 in an Off Broadway production at the Roundabout Theatre.
 Catherine Byrne again starred as Molly, Alfred Molina played her husband Frank, and Jason Robards played Mr. Rice.
-It won the Lucille Lortel Award for Outstanding Play of the 1996 season.
+It won the Lucille Lortel Award for Outstanding Play and the New York Drama Critics' Circle Award for Best Foreign Play.

 The play was revived at the Print Room theatre in west London in 2013, with Dorothy Duffy starring as Molly.

-The play was in large part inspired by the essay by neurologist Oliver Sacks, "To See and Not See," published in An Anthropologist on Mars.
+The play was in large part inspired by the essay by neurologist Oliver Sacks, "To See and Not See", published in An Anthropologist on Mars.